philippe-laurentiu/security-vulnerabilities/solution.md

 <br>

 ### Fix:
-The first approach is to set the Content Security Policy (CSP) which is an added layer of security that helps to detect and mitigate XSS attacs.
-A valid policy to only allow same origin would be:
+The first approach is to set the Content Security Policy (CSP) which is an added layer of security that helps to detect and mitigate XSS attacks.
+A valid policy to only allow the same origin would be:

 ```
 Content-Security-Policy: default-src 'self'
 ```

-There are several ways to compromise the CSP so it't is necessary to sanitize the data on the server wich would look like:
+There are several ways to compromise the CSP so it is necessary to sanitize the data on the server which would look like:

 1. The site http://testaspnet.vulnweb.com semes to use .net so the sanitizing will be some like
 ``` java